mangpijasuan/New_Ciimnuai_Tech_Hub/README.md

 ## Conclusion
 Zomi Info Tech will provide essential tools for the Zomi community and beyond.
 With AI-powered automation, FinTech solutions, cybersecurity services, and an advanced Learning Management System, the platform will support technological growth and digital transformation.

----

-This plan is structured to guide the project from initial development to deployment.
-Would you like to add a monetization plan or collaboration strategy as well?